Home > Recipes > Dinner > Crispy Chicken Breasts

 Notes

-Flatten the cutlets: Ensure the chicken cutlets are of even thickness for even cooking.
+Flatten the chicken: Ensure the chicken breasts are of even thickness for even cooking.
+Use a meat mullet or rolling pin to flatten them further and even them out if needed.

-Don’t overcrowd the pan: Cook the cutlets in batches to prevent overcrowding and ensure a crispy crust.
+Don’t overcrowd the pan: Cook the crumbed chicken in batches to prevent overcrowding to ensure a crispy crust.

 Watch the salt: Be careful with the salt as the parmesan is already very salty.